 The mining plan for this operation entails dump trucks entering the site from the existing eastern access point off WCR 62 (Crossroads Blvd) where they will be loaded with borrow material by excavators.
 The dump trucks will then exit the site via the existing center access onto WCR 62, and then head east or west bound.
+The western entry and exit access points are being utilized for grading operations on the property to the west.
 If the material is not needed for other projects in the area, the excess borrow material will be taken to stockpile locations within the limits of disturbance of the site.
 Dump trucks will access the stockpile locations through the existing right-in, right-out.
 WCR 62 is an existing 4 lane rural arterial roadway with a width of 60-feet.
 The site does not have any water diversions or impoundments.
 Throughout the operation, excavation will be done in 5' to 6' lifts on 15'x20' wide flattened areas for trucks to set level during loading.
-The operation on the 130-acre site will take place in one phase that has already started under the existing state issued

-112 permit No. M-2021-049 for mining on the site.
-Of the 130-acres, 44-acres will be submerged in water from the reservoir and 86-acres will be reclaimed and vegetated after the excavation process has been completed.
+The operation on the 130-acre site will take place in one phase that has already started under the existing state issued 112 permit No. M-2021-049 for mining on the site.
+Of the 130acres, 44-acres will be submerged in water from the reservoir and 86-acres will be reclaimed and vegetated after the excavation process has been completed.
 At this time there are no plans to use highwall mining practices for this excavation so there will be no highwalls to grade after excavation has occurred.
 The primary commodity to be mined is sandy clay borrow material.
 Sandy clay borrow material is being removed for the purpose of creating a reservoir.
 Excavated sandy clay borrow material is being used for development in the surrounding area.
 After the reservoir is excavated and graded, topsoil will be moved from the stockpile location to cover the exposed land not covered by the extents of the reservoir water.
 This will allow for reclamation to occur throughout the site.